progit/progit/de/02-git-basics/01-chapter2.markdown

 *	You can end patterns with a forward slash (`/`) to specify a directory.
 *	You can negate a pattern by starting it with an exclamation point (`!`).

 *	Leere Zeilen oder Zeilen, die mit `#` beginnen, werden ignoriert.
-* Standard `glob` Muster funktionieren (siehe den nächsten Absatz).
+*	Standard `glob` Muster funktionieren.
-* Du kannst ein Muster mit einem Schrägstrich (`/`) beenden, um ein Verzeichnis zu bezeichnen.
+*	Du kannst ein Muster mit einem Schrägstrich (`/`) abschließen, um ein Verzeichnis zu deklarieren.
 *	Du kannst ein Muster negieren, indem du ein Ausrufezeichen (`!`) voranstellst.

 Glob patterns are like simplified regular expressions that shells use.
 An asterisk (`*`) matches zero or more characters; `[abc]` matches any character inside the brackets (in this case `a`, `b`, or `c`); a question mark (`?`) matches a single character; and brackets enclosing characters separated by a hyphen(`[0-9]`) matches any character in the range (in this case 0 through 9) .

-Glob Muster sind vereinfachte Reguläre Ausdrücke, die von der Shell verwendet werden.
+Glob Muster sind vereinfachte reguläre Ausdrücke, die von der Shell verwendet werden.
 Ein Stern (`*`) bezeichnet "kein oder mehrere Zeichen"; `[abc]` bezeichnet eines der in den eckigen Klammern angegebenen Zeichen (in diesem Fall also `a`, `b` oder `c`); ein Fragezeichen (`?`) bezeichnet ein beliebiges, einzelnes Zeichen; und eckige Klammern mit Zeichen, die von einem Bindestrich getrennt werden (`[0-9]`) bezeichnen ein Zeichen aus der jeweiligen Menge von Zeichen (in diesem Fall also aus der Menge der Zeichen von 0 bis 9).

 Here is another example `.gitignore` file:

-Hier ist noch ein Beispiel für eine `.gitignore` Datei:
+Hier ist ein weiteres Beispiel für eine `.gitignore` Datei:

 	# a comment - this is ignored
 	*.a       # no .a files